-13. Historic and Cultural Preservation Find help answering historic and cultural preservation questions a.
+13. Historic and cultural preservation

+Find help answering historic and cultural preservation questions15 a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
 If so, specifically describe.

-None known, per the Department of Archeology and Historic Preservation.
+No

-- b.
+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. - The site is considered an area of interest for multiple native tribes according to the WISAARD System of the DAHP.
-No evidence of artifacts has been found to our knowledge. - c.
+Please list any professional studies conducted at the site to identify such resources.

+The site is considered an area of interest for multiple native tribes according to the WISAARD system of the DAHP.
+No evidence of artifacts has been found to our knowledge.

+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. The WISAARD system of the DAHP was used to assess potential impacts. - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

+Internet search for project site.
+Washington State Department of Archeology and Historic Preservation, National Register of Historic Places in Benton County.

+15 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-13-Historic-cultural-p d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

-Upon any discovery of potential or known archeological resources at the subject properties prior to or during future on-site construction, the developer, contractor, and/or any other parties involved in construction shall immediately cease all on-site construction, shall act to protect the potential or known resources from outside intrusion, and shall notify, within a maximum period of 24 hours, City of Richland officials.
+Upon discovery of any archaeological resources at the project site prior to or during construction, the developer, contractor, and/or any other parties involved in construction shall immediately cease all on-site construction, shall act to protect the archaeological resources area from outside intrusion, and shall notify within twenty-four hours from the time of discovery the City of Richland said discovery.

+14. Transportation

-14. Transportation Find help with answering transportation questions
+Find help with answering transportation questions 16

-- a.
+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.